AtlasOfLivingAustralia/ala-labs/README.md

 rmarkdown::render(path)
 ```

-If the file renders successfully, the html file will be updated in your file directory.
-Open the new `your-file.html` in your directory to view the rendered html page.
+If the file renders successfully, the html file will be rendered in your file directory set by `path`.
+Open this html file to view the rendered html page.

+### Adding new posts to the website

+Once your post is ready to be added to the website, it's a good idea to double-check that the rendered html file of the post is the correct final version.
+New posts should be saved in a new folder within the `_posts` folder.
+Posts based on R script in the ALA/Science git repo should be named with the same folder name as in the Science repo

 # Theme customisation

 Distill uses a CSS framework that can be fully customised.
-Theme settings are in `theme.css`.
+CSS theme settings are in `theme.css`.
+See the [Distill website](https://rstudio.github.io/distill/website.html) page for instructions on how to edit additional website properties.

-Properties such as website fonts, header and footer sections can be found in labeled sections.
-For example, settings for the appearance of the website header can be edited in the `.distill-site-header` section:
+Some properties can be found in labeled sections, like settings for website fonts, header and footer sections.
+For example, website header settings can be found in the `.distill-site-header` section:

 ```{r}
 /*-- WEBSITE HEADER + FOOTER --*/